swayechateau-recruitment/hiwaldo-backend-test/README.md

 # Waldo Backend PHP Developer Test Installation
-Please ensure you have a `mongodb server` up
-Run `composer install` in the root directory
+Please ensure you have a `mongodb server` up and ran `composer install` in the root directory

 # Waldo Backend PHP Developer Test